SARKfinance/assettracker/README.md

 **Optional Nice-to-have Stories**

-- [ ] Users can chat with other users about their investments
+- [ ] Users can chat with other users about their investments (in progress)
 - [ ] Users can see daily/weekly/monthly trends about their portfolio
 - [ ] Show suggested tickers when user is typing in a ticker to add (autocomplete)